SmileyChris/django-countries/README.rst

 ================
-django-countries
+Django Countries
 ================

-A Django application which provides country choices for use with forms, and a country field for models.
+A Django application that provides country choices for use with forms, flag icons static files, and a country field for models.

-To use the flags, use the ``django.contrib.staticfiles`` app added in Django 1.3 (or `django-staticfiles`_ application for previous Django versions).

 .. _django-staticfiles: http://pypi.python.org/pypi/django-staticfiles/